Monday, January 26

 Physics Department Colloquium

-Location: UCB, 1 Le Conte Hall – 4:15 p.m.
+Location: UCB - 1 Le Conte Hall, 4:15 p.m

-Berkeley Cosmology Seminars
+Berkeley Cosmology Seminars - no seminar today

-Physics RPM – no RPM today
+Physics RPM – no meeting today

 Particle Theory Seminar